 1. To strengthen the positions of Blacks within the field of public administration.

-2. To increase the number of Blacks appointed to executive positions in public service organizations.
+2. To increase the number of Blacks appointed to executive positions in the public service organizations.

 3. To identify, motivate, groom, and prepare younger, aspiring administrators for senior public management posts in the years ahead.